vikaslamba99/vikaslamba.github.io/_posts/2024-04-02-Liquidity-Risk-Management-and-EWI.md

 Banks and financial institutions are increasingly adopting EWI dashboards to facilitate supervisory duties and enhance risk reporting.

-EWI Guidelines from regulators and supervisors Regulatory guidelines on EWIs have been established by entities like the Office of the Comptroller of the Currency (OCC), the Basel Committee on Banking Supervision (BCBS), and the Federal Reserve, aiming to improve liquidity risk management practices.
+EWI Guidelines from regulators and supervisors Regulatory guidelines on EWIs have been established by entities like the Office of the Comptroller of the Currency (OCC) [^1], the Basel Committee on Banking Supervision (BCBS)[^2] [^3], and the Federal Reserve [^4], aiming to improve liquidity risk management practices.

 EWIs are indispensable tools in liquidity risk management, guiding timely actions and fostering effective risk mitigation strategies.